RisingFisan/RisingFisan/README.md

 ## 💜 About me

 I was born and raised in Braga 🇵🇹, where I currently live and study.
-I love sci-fi stuff 👾, LEGO 🧱 and pizza 🍕, among other things.
-I'm a bit of an introvert, but I still really enjoy hanging out with friends 👩‍🤝‍👩, and during my alone time I like to listen to music 🎵, play some video games 🎮, or just watch something on Netflix 🍿.
+I'm a full-time geek and LEGO lover, with a small passion for writing.

+My pronouns are she/her. 🤍

 I use arch btw 😳, here are my [dotfiles](https://github.com/RisingFisan/dotfiles)!
 There are also a couple of small scripts there, some of which I made from scratch.